 (SOTA) Advisor: Mari Jo Ulrich

 Student Senate -

 The Student Senate is the students’ voice of WITC Rice lake.
 Our mission is to represent the interests of all students and encourage them to be involved on campus.
 We work with fellow students, faculty, staff and administration to promote “Learning First”, create a student-centered environment, and serve as decision makers regarding various issues on campus.
 The Student Senate is comprised of two student representatives from each program and “Member at Large” positions that are open to all currently enrolled students.

-Veterans Club Advisors: Aaron Staut and Cheryl Pich
+Veterans Club Advisors: Cheryl Pich / Stephanie Smith

 The WITC Rice Lake Veterans Club is open to the WITC community including students who are veterans, active duty personnel, reservists, National Guard members, non-veterans, as well as staff and faculty with military affiliations or interest in supporting student veterans.

 The Rice Lake Veterans Club was created to provide networking, educational and fellowship opportunities for student veterans and those who support them.
 The Veteran Club maintains a commitment to veteran advocacy on campus and in the community.
 Service is a strong value among members of the Veteran Club.
 Giving back to the community through service projects and fundraising is a top priority for the club.